BALAJIHARIDASAN/Machine-Learning-project-end-to-end/README.md

 1. Data Ingestion

-    - bring data into system from multiple resources
+    - Bring data into system from multiple resources

-    - split data into traina and test data
+    - Split data into traina and test data

 2. Data validation